-[1:17:25] As always that's a lot to think about but think about it we hope you will you can learn more about all these topics read all of our sources as well as a full transcript of this episode on our website at ashes ashes.
-O RG.
+[1:17:25] As always that's a lot to think about, but think about it we hope you will.
+You can learn more about all these topics, read all of our sources, as well as a full transcript of this episode on our website at ashesashes.org

-[1:18:14] Can you still fucking lame Daniel couple tracks behind it put it on the interwebs what the fuck years it seems like 1994.
+[1:18:14] God you're still fucking lame Daniel!
+'Put a couple tracks behind it.
+Put it on the interwebs,' what the fuck year is it, seems like 1994.[laughing]

 Break The State

-[1:18:57] These are the demands of the Striking prisoners across the country right now number one immediate improvements to the conditions of prisons and prison policies that recognize the humanity of imprisoned men and women.
+[1:18:57] These are the demands of the striking prisoners across the country right now.
+Number one: immediate improvements to the conditions of prisons and prison policies that recognize the humanity of imprisoned men and women.

-[1:19:26] Number 3 the prison litigation Reform Act must be rescinded allowing in prison humans a proper channel to address Grievances and violations of their rights.
+[1:19:26] Number 3: the prison litigation Reform Act must be rescinded, allowing in prison humans a proper channel to address grievances and violations of their rights.

-[1:19:55] Number 5 in admitted into the racial overcharging over sentencing and parole denials of black and brown humans.
-Like humans shall no longer be denied parole because the victim of a crime was white which is a particular problem in Southern States.
+[1:19:55] Number 5: an immediate end to the racial overcharging, over sentencing, and parole denials of black and brown humans.
+Black humans shall no longer be denied parole because the victim of a crime was white, which is a particular problem in Southern States.

-[1:20:19] Number 7 no imprisoned humans shall be denied access to Rehabilitation programs at their place of detention because of their label as a violent offender.
+[1:20:19] Number 7: no imprisoned humans shall be denied access to rehabilitation programs at their place of detention because of their label as a violent offender.

-[1:20:30] Number 8 state prisons must be funded specifically to offer more rehabilitation services.
+[1:20:30] Number 8: state prisons must be funded specifically to offer more rehabilitation services.

-[1:20:58] And until next week this is ashes ashes goodbye.
+[1:20:58] And until next week, this is Ashes Ashes.